Master-zeroshot/face-anti-spoofing-with-mobileNetv3/README.md

 For additional parameters, you can refer to help (`--help`).
 For example, you can specify on which GPU you want to train your model.
 If for some reason you want to train on CPU, specify `--device` to `cpu`.
 The default device is `cuda 0`.

 ## Testing
-To test your model set 'test_dataset' in config file to one of preferable dataset (available params: 'celeba-spoof', 'LCC_FASD', 'Casia').
+To test your model set 'test_dataset' in config file to one of preferable dataset (available params: 'celeba-spoof', 'LCC_FASD').
 Then run script:
 ```bash
 python eval_protocol.py --config <path to config>;
 ```